Over time, the worth of a home will fluctuate up and down.

-History of appreciation - In the past 5 to 10 years, have house prices risen or declined?
-Does location or affordability affect how desirable the neighborhood is thought of as?
+History of appreciation - In the last 5-10 years, have house prices risen or declined?
+Does location or affordability affect how desirable the neighborhood is considered?

-The local economy - Are local businesses hiring?
-Have businesses moved into or away from an area?
-Is there a fair combination of business in an area, or does it rely on just one industry?
-Is the blend of commercial and residential zoning changing?
-These items play a part.
+Economic factors - Have companies moved into or away from an area?
+Are local companies hiring?
+Is there a good mixture of work in an area, or does it depend on just one industry?